-Currently, at 'Early Help' level is characterised by a sustained level of support and, where appropriate, the involvement of external services (e.g. Focus, BSS, IMPACT).
+Currently, at 'Early Help' level is characterised by a sustained level of support and, where appropriate, the involvement of external services (e.g. Speech and Langauge, Educational Psychologist).

-Placement of a pupil at this level will be made by the SENCO after full consultation by the staff with parents at an IEP review undertaken within an EHA meeting.
+Placement of a pupil at this level will be made by the SENCO/Learning Mentor after full consultation by the staff with parents.
 External support services will advise on targets for a new PLP and provide specialist inputs to the support process.

-'Early Help' intervention will usually be triggered through continued concern, supplemented by evidence that, despite receiving differentiated teaching and a sustained level of support, a pupil has/ needs:
+'Early Help' intervention will usually be triggered through continued concern, supplemented by evidence that, despite receiving adapted teaching and a sustained level of support, a pupil has/ needs:

-- Standardised test scores between 70 and 75. - Reading age 12+ months below chronological age. - Assessments that fall significantly below age related expectation. - Behaviour which requires intervention from the Behaviour Support Service. - Sensory Impairment or physical disability that requires the support of a specialist teacher. - Regular input from outside agencies.
+- Standardised test scores between 70 and 75. - Reading age 12+ months below chronological age. - Assessments that fall significantly below age related expectation. - Behaviour which requires intervention - Sensory Impairment or physical disability that requires the support of a specialist teacher. - Regular input from outside agencies.
 (Speech therapy, CAMHS) - A child who has ongoing communication or interaction difficulties that impede the development of social relationships and cause substantial barriers to learning.